Marijuana and Medication Interactions

 It’s important to remember that drugs, including prescription medications, supplements, and natural remedies, including medical marijuana, CBD, or even alcohol, interact with each person and situation differently, so you need to pay close attention to your own reactions and be open and honest with your medical professional.

 For some, cannabis can increase or trigger paranoid thinking or increase anxiety.
 This is usually related to the onset speed or uncertainty of effects as a novice user or increased intake.
-In some instances, and with some strains, these can be attributed to a heightened state of mind or existing mood.
+In some instances, and with some strains, marijuana drug interactions can be attributed to a heightened state of mind or existing mood.